ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### create_rosette(name, id=None, origin=(0.0, 0.0, 0.0), dir1=(1.0, 0.0, 0.0), dir2=(0.0, 1.0, 0.0), rosette_type='PARALLEL', edge_set=None, show=False)

-Create a new rosette
+Create a new rosette.

 * **Parameters:**
-  - name: The name of the Rosette
+  - name: The name of the Rosette.
-  - id: ID (optional)
+  - id: ID (optional).
-  - origin: The origin of the Rosette
+  - origin: The origin of the Rosette.
-  - dir1: Direction 1 of the Rosette
+  - dir1: Direction 1 of the Rosette.
-  - dir2: Direction 2 of the Rosette
+  - dir2: Direction 2 of the Rosette.
-  - rosette_type: Type of the Rosette ( ‘PARALLEL’, ‘RADIAL’, ‘CYLINDRICAL’, ‘SPHERICAL’, ‘EDGE_WISE’ )
+  - rosette_type: Type of the Rosette (‘PARALLEL’, ‘RADIAL’, ‘CYLINDRICAL’, ‘SPHERICAL’, ‘EDGE_WISE’).
-  - edge_set: Edge Set to be used in Rosette
+  - edge_set: Edge Set to be used in Rosette.
-  - show: Whether the newly created rosette is shown in the scene / the 3D window or not
+  - show: Whether the newly created rosette is shown in the scene/3D window.
 * **Returns:**
-  The created Rosette
+  The created Rosette.
 * **Example:**
   ```pycon
   >>> rosette_1 = model.create_rosette('Rosette.1',